02-028 Student Academic Integrity Policy

 (Faculty Name)

-Should the student or faculty not show to the meeting, the matter should be referred to the Provost’s Office.
-The faculty can do so by completing the Academic Integrity Reporting Form, or the student can email provostoffice@canton.edu.
+Should the instructor or student not come to the meeting, the matter should be referred to the Provost’s Office.
+Referrals can be completed as follows: instructors – submit the student Academic Integrity Reporting Form; students - email provostoffice@canton.edu.

 Possible Meeting Outcomes